RomanNikitenko/che-theia-emacs-plugin/README.md

 Publish packages with lerna to update versions properly across local packages, [more on publishing with lerna](https://github.com/lerna/lerna#publish).

     npx lerna publish

+### Operation
+Use Shift+DEL to cut to clipboard, Shift+Insert to paste from clipboard.

 ### Move command
 |Command | Desc |